 Human-Centered Healthcare Movement — Privacy Policy

-Jurisdiction: Governed by the privacy laws of British Columbia, Canada (Personal Information Protection Act – PIPA).
-These protections apply to all contributors, wherever they live.
+Jurisdiction: Governed by the privacy laws of British Columbia, Canada (Personal Information Protection Act – PIPA)

 1. Our Commitment

-The Human-Centered Healthcare Movement (“the Movement”) is committed to protecting your privacy and ensuring that your personal information is handled responsibly, respectfully, and transparently, in accordance with British Columbia’s PIPA.
+The Human-Centered Healthcare Movement (“the Movement”) is committed to protecting your privacy and ensuring that personal information is handled responsibly, respectfully, and transparently, in accordance with British Columbia’s Personal Information Protection Act (PIPA).

 The Movement has designated a Privacy Officer responsible for compliance with this Policy.